My Success Story

 I watched the DVD over a weekend and promptly signed up as soon as I could.
 I was blown away by the concept of doing the work once and getting paid forever.

-I worked at building my Utility Warehouse business steadily for a few months and then the penny-drop moment came when I attended a seminar hosted by Utility Warehouse Distributor Duncan Mackenzie.
-The format was simple – distributors with varying levels of experience would stand up and explain what ideas and techniques were the most successful for them.
+I worked at building my Utility Warehouse business steadily for a few months and then the penny-drop moment came when I attended a seminar hosted by Utilities Warehouse Partner Duncan Mackenzie.
+The format was simple – Partners with varying levels of experience would stand up and explain what ideas and techniques were the most successful for them.
 I noticed a prevailing trend.
 Many of the really successful people seemed to do one of two things regularly: BNI or WAM.

 BNI is the world’s largest breakfast networking organisation.
 There are groups of business owners all over the UK (and the rest of the world) who meet once a week to exchange business referrals.